grapestone5321/Udacity-C_plus_plus/README.md

 The lessons are taught by several different instructors who have used C++ in their professional careers, so students get to experience different perspectives.

 The course also includes comments and tips from Bjarne Stroustrup - the original designer of C++.

+### LESSON 1: Basics
+This lesson will cover C++ Basics: program structure, namespaces, user I/O, file I/O, and header files.
+It will also cover aspects of Udacity programming quizzes and user I/O.

+### LESSON 2: Compilation and Execution
+Compilation and Execution in a Linux/Unix environment is discussed in this lesson.

+### LESSON 3: Arithmetic Operations
+In this lesson, arithmetic operations (including prefix and postfix) are taught.

+### LESSON 4: Control Flow
+This lesson covers: relational operators, logic operators, if, if-else, switch, for, while, and do-while loops.

+### LESSON 5: Pointers
+This lesson is a quick overview of pointers in C++.
+The treatment is quick and superficial, with a more detailed treatment discussed in a later lesson.

+### LESSON 6: Arrays
+Single and multi-dimensional arrays are discussed.

+### LESSON 7: Functions
+Declaring and defining functions is the topic of this course.
+Passing by reference, including passing arrays to functions are also discussed.

+### LESSON 8: Classes
+The basics of classes: defining and using them are discussed in this lesson.

+### LESSON 9: Overloading
+Basic overloading of functions is discussed in this lesson.

+### LESSON 10: Templates
+Basic templates for both functions and classes are discussed in this lesson.

+### LESSON 11: Classes and Inheritance
+Inheritance, both singular and multiple are covered in this lesson.

+### LESSON 12: PolyMorphism
+Achieving Polymorphism by defining and implementing Virtual Functions is the purpose of this lesson.

+### LESSON 13: Vectors and Iterators
+Vectors are way better than arrays.
+Vectors and their iterators are covered in this lesson.

+### LESSON 14: Interview Questions
+Students will practice answering C++ interview questions.
+The questions begin at a basic level and increase in difficulty.

+### LESSON 15: C++ Checkpoint
+Are you ready to build Kalman Filters with C++?
+Take these quizzes to find out.

 -------